joelundgren/e51_curiosity_uart_live_update/README.md

 ### 1. Initial Factory Programming

 **Program the Bootloader with Fuses**: Program the device once using the bootloader with fuses to set up the required configurations for future live updates.
-This project is located within the e51_uart_fail_safe_bootloader folder and can be opened with e51_uart_fail_safe_bootloader\hex\sam_e51_cnano.X.production_fuses.hex
+This project is located within the e51_uart_fail_safe_bootloader folder and can be opened with e51_uart_fail_safe_bootloader\hex\sam_e51_cnano.X.production_fuses.hex.
+Program the .hex on to the Nano.
+Subsequent application updates can be applied without reprogramming fuses and this step is no longer needed.

 #### Merging Bootloader and Application